 University-enterprise cooperative curriculum: Field trips to Commercial Aircraft Corporation of China, Ltd. (COMIC, big plane manufacturer) and AECC Commercial Aircraft Engine Co., Ltd (commercial aircraft engine manufacturer), AVIC institutes and Honeywell Shanghai.

 The resources at a world-class university: The world’s top faculties; SJTU research labs; SJTU Qian Xuesen Library & Museum.

 Internationalization of engineering education: To adopt new engineer training models; To pursue cultural integration, resources integration and discipline integration.

-By the end of this 2-week study experience, students should have basic knowledge and understanding of the history, philosophy, and future of urban horticulture in Shanghai and in China.
+By the end of this 2-week study experience, students should have basic knowledge and understanding of the rich history, flourishing present and bright future of Aerospace Science and Technology Development.

 Professor Xingqun Zhan received his B.S. and M.S. from Harbin Engineering University, China, and his Ph.D. from Harbin Institute of Technology, China in 1999.
 He is currently a tenured professor on navigation and associate dean on International of the school of aeronautics and astronautics at Shanghai Jiao Tong University.
 His research focuses on Global Navigation Satellite Systems (GNSS) integrity/vulnerability, seamless positioning, and GNSS/Inertial coupling.
 Dr. Zhan is the associate editor of Journal Aerospace Science & Technology and the associate editor of Journal Aerospace Systems.
 He is co-chairing the United Nations International Committee of GNSS (ICG) Performance Enhancement Work Group (WG-B) since 2015.